-Laci Weeden serves as the Director of Parent & Family Programs.
-She graduated from Appalachian State University with a Bachelor of Arts in Psychology.
-She then went on to earn her Master’s degree at Indiana State University in Higher Education Administration with an emphasis in Counseling.
-She has over 23 years of experience in higher education and served on the National Board of Directors for six years with AHEPPP: Family Engagement in Higher Education.
+Laci Weeden serves as the Director of Parent and Family Programs.
+She recently recently earned her Doctorate in Education from the University of Georgia in Student Affairs Leadership.
+She graduated from Appalachian State University with a Bachelor of Arts in Psychology. and from Indiana State University in Higher Education Administration with an emphasis in Counseling.
+She has over 26 years of experience in higher education and served on the National Board of Directors for six years with AHEPPP: Family Engagement in Higher Education.
 Before becoming a Yellow Jacket at Georgia Tech, Laci served as the Director of Parent & Family Programs at UC San Diego and the Assistant Director of the Parents & Families Services at North Carolina State University.
 Prior to working with parents, she served as the Assistant Director of the North Carolina State Women's Center and Assistant Director of Housing at North Carolina State University.
 She also worked at UNC Charlotte and the University of Akron with Housing and Residence Life.

 Tyler serves as the Coordinator for Parent and Family Programs.
 He graduated from Valdosta State University with a Bachelor of Fine Arts in Speech Communication: Intercultural Organization Communication emphasis.
 Tyler then went on to earn his Master's degree at The University of Alabama in Higher Education Administration.
 He has over 4 years of experience within higher education with experience in Student Government, Greek Life, and Housing and Residential Communities.
 Prior to working at Georgia Tech, over the past two years Tyler has served as an Graduate Community Director in Housing and Residential Communities at The University of Alabama.